comit-network/RFCs/RFC-002-SWAP.md

 #### `AlphaAsset/BetaAsset`
 The *Alpha Asset*/*Beta Asset* for this swap.
 As defined in the [terminology](#asset).

-The `parameters` value will depend on the kind of asset.
-Native assets will usually only have a `quantity` parameter in the smallest allowed unit.
+The `parameters` value depends on the kind of asset described.
+Native assets SHOULD only have a `quantity` integer parameter in the smallest unit, supported by the *Ledger*.

-Esoteric assets such as tokens, sub-coins or collectibles may need further parameters to be identified.
+Esoteric assets such as tokens, sub-coins or collectibles MAY need further parameters to be described.

 ##### Native Asset Format
 ```